wonsunahn/CS1632_Fall2026/exercises/2/README.md

 deductions.
 Pleaes post on the Exercise 2 MS Teams channel if you have any questions about the exercise or the GradeScope feedback.

+Please don't forget to save your coverage reports under jacoco_reports/ and also please submit the transcript of your interaction with the socratic AI tutor in the file socratic_tutor_transcript.txt.

 # GradeScope Feedback

 The GradeScope autograder divided into largely 7 phases.
 The first 6 phases are dedicated to testing your JUnit test classes: